 Or you can use the DP-3 when you have a specific question about a particular child.
 It’s an effective way to investigate puzzling behavior, respond to parental concerns, or follow up on teacher observations.
 The test can lead to answers even when you have only a hunch that the child may have a problem.

 A Convenient New Administration Option

 While a parent interview is the preferred method of administration, the DP-3 offers an alternative that’s useful when a face-to-face meeting is not possible.
-The Parent/Caregiver Checklist contains the same item content as the Interview Form (though language has been altered slightly).
+The Parent/Caregiver Checklist contains the same item content as the Interview Form (though language has been altered slightly to accommodate this rating scale format).
 Written at a sixth-grade reading level, the checklist can be completed, without your supervision, by the child’s parent or other caregiver who is knowledgeable about the child’s functioning.

 Five Score Formats